 In After the Banquet, Mishima draws a portrait of a marriage in which lofty principles clash fatally with appetite and ambition.
 For years Kazu has run her fashionable restaurant with a combination of charm and shrewdness.
 But when the middle-aged entrepreneur falls in love with one of her clients, an aristocratic retired politician, she renounces her business in order to become his wife.
 In time, however, Kazu decides to resurrect her husband’s political career.
 She embarks on a series of compromises and evasions that will force her to choose between her marriage and the demands of her irrepressible vitality.

 “Kazu is the biggest and the most profound thing Mishima has done so far in an already distinguished career.”—The New Yorker

 Yukio Mishima was born in Tokyo in 1925.
 He graduated from Tokyo Imperial University’s School of Jurisprudence in 1947.
-His first published book, The Forest in Full Bloom, appeared in 1944 and he established himself as a major author with Confessions of… More about Yukio Mishima
+His first published book, The Forest in Full Bloom, appeared in 1944, and he established himself as a major author with… More about Yukio Mishima